 The Physics Department offers a program leading to a PhD in Applied Science with a specialization in Physics.
-For information about the graduate program, please contact Dr. Robert Camley.
+For information about the graduate program, prospective students should contact Graduate Co-Adviser Dr. Robert Camley.
 Please, refer to the physics research page for a summary of primary research interests and programs.
+The application process is online through Admissions.
+More information can also be found on the Graduate School website.

 The graduate application forms can be found at http://www.uccs.edu/gradschl/application.html